 Transmittal of a grant agreement does not constitute approval of the activities described in your Consolidated Plan.
 You are reminded that you, as grantee, are responsible for ensuring that all grant funds are used in accordance with all program requirements.
+By executing the Grant Agreement (or Funding Approval/Agreement) you will be entering into a legally binding agreement with HUD to use the awarded funds and carry out the funded activities in accordance with all Federal statutes, regulations, and award terms and conditions that apply to those funds and activities.

-An executed Grant Agreement is a legally binding agreement between the Department of Housing and Urban Development and your agency.
-Please note the special conditions attached to each Funding Approval/Agreement, including CDBG.
+Please note the special conditions that may be attached to each agreement.